All Products

 No

 Optional keyword.
-If you configure this parameter, the session directory is cleared.
-By default, logs that are generated in the last three days are deleted.
+If you specify this keyword, the session directory is cleared.
+By default, logs within the last three days are cleared.
 For more information, see Purge.

 • Examples